 The Gorge Creek Trail is really a delight – despite the shaky start.
 When you finish the hike, drive out of the park through the East Gate and admire the Manitoba Escarpment from afar.
 It’s a beautiful sight.

 Useful information regarding Riding Mountain National Park

-- The Visitor Center is in Wasagaming, approximately 265 kilometers northwest of Winnipeg and 95 kilometers north of Brandon.
+- The Visitor Center is in Wasagaming, approximately 265 kilometres northwest of Winnipeg and 95 kilometres north of Brandon.